What is the Unlearning the HUSH framework?

 Understands that stories are bridges to understanding and connecting with others.
 Works to ensure that stories are celebrated and shared, and that a safe space exists where these stories can emerge.

 Understands that racial inequities and injustices result in trauma and grief that requires healing.
 Works to create an environment that is responsive in facilitating healing and positive relationships.

 The Benefits of Using The Framework

-Cultural competency & inclusion in classrooms benefits all students and creates positive learning outcomes.
+Cultural competency & equity in classrooms benefits all students and creates positive learning outcomes.
 This framework serves as a guide to naturally and easily create spaces that offer windows and mirrors for students.

 Ushers in stories of the past